matplotlib/matplotlib/doc/api/api_changes.rst

 Changes beyond 0.99.x
 =====================

-* You can now print several figures to one pdf file.
+* You can now print several figures to one pdf file and modify the document information dictionary of a pdf file.
 See the docstrings of the class :class:`matplotlib.backends.backend_pdf.PdfPages` for more information.